anbilli/hoursChromeExt/README.md

 This ADP-compatible extension calculates the clock-out time for individuals seeking to achieve a certain amount of daily hours.
 Accounts for lunch breaks.
 Compatible only with ADP.

 ## To download the extension
-Please rate this app kthx
+Please rate this app kthx! :poop:

 https://chrome.google.com/webstore/detail/hours-calculator-extensio/pmlkahilhhebcglppiafaoddnpccjakc